Welding Safety 101 – Must-Know Tips to Stay Protected in the Shop

 Welding can be dangerous without the proper precautions.
 Learn the top safety gear, best practices, and common hazards to avoid.

-Welding hazards are often invisible until it's too late.
-Without proper protection and habits, you risk:
+Welding hazards are often invisible until it’s too late.
+That’s why preventative safety measures are so important.
+Without the right protection and preparation, you risk:

-Personal Protective Equipment (PPE) is the first line of defense against welding hazards:
+Personal Protective Equipment (PPE) is your first line of defense.

-• Helmet with auto-darkening lens: Protects your eyes and face from UV/IR radiation and flying debris.
+• 🪖 Auto-darkening helmet: Protects your eyes and face from UV/IR radiation and debris.

-• Leather gloves: Shield your hands from burns, UV rays, and spatter.
+• 🧤 Leather gloves: Shields your hands from burns, spatter, and UV rays.

-• Flame-resistant clothing: Long sleeves, jackets, and pants made from FR materials.
+• 🧥 Flame-resistant clothing: Long sleeves and jackets made from FR (flame-resistant) materials.

-• Boots: Leather, steel-toe boots offer foot protection from falling metal.
+• 👢 Leather, steel-toe boots: Prevents foot injuries from falling metal or tools.

-• Ear protection: Especially if you're using grinders or working in loud environments.
+• 🎧 Ear protection: Especially important when grinding or working in high-noise areas.

 2. Maintain a Safe Welding Environment

-• Always have a fire extinguisher nearby and know how to use it.
+• Always have a fire extinguisher on hand—and know how to use it.

 3. Check Your Equipment Regularly